dmyersturnbull/dmyersturnbull.github.io/contents/ref/contributor-guide.md

 ## Starting work

-!!! note

-    This document assumes that you have the [GitHub CLI](https://cli.github.com/) installed.
+Install the [GitHub CLI](https://cli.github.com/) if you haven’t already.
 You may want to discuss with the maintainers before starting any work to avoid wasting any time.
 Please create an issue for this.